-Since your Subcommittee on Administrative Oversight and the Courts, assumedly, has concurrent jurisdiction with the House Courts Subcommittee, CJA respectfully requests that while you are clarifying with the Senate Judiciary Committee the whereabouts of CJA's 1992 Critique and voluminous document-supported correspondence, you also clarify with the Courts Subcommittee of the House Judiciary Committee the whereabouts of the voluminous documentation CJA provided to that Committee, substantiating, incontrovertibly, that the federal judiciary has gutted the federal statutes relating to judicial discipline and recusal and that the House Judiciary Committee has abandoned its oversight over federal judicial discipline, including its impeachment responsibilities.
-In the event the Senate and House Judiciary Committees are unable to locate this dispositive documentation, CJA will furnish you with duplicate copies.
+Since your Subcommittee on Administrative Oversight and the Courts, assumedly, has concurrent jurisdiction with the House Courts Subcommittee, CJA respectfully requests that while you are clarifying with the Senate Judiciary Committee as to the whereabouts of CJA's 1992 Critique and voluminous correspondence, you also clarify with the Courts Subcommittee of the House Judiciary Committee as to the whereabouts of CJA's voluminous document-supported correspondence, establishing that the federal judiciary has gutted the federal statutes relating to judicial discipline and refusal, and that the House Judiciary Committee has abandoned its oversight over federal judicial discipline, including its impeachment responsibilities.
+Needless to say, if these Committees are unable to locate this important documentation, CJA will furnish you with duplicate copies.

-We look forward to testifying at upcoming hearings of your Subcommittee - which should be on issues of both federal judicial selection and federal judicial discipline.
-As the situation currently exists, with the Senate Judiciary Committee demonstrably disregarding its duty to scrutinize qualifications of judicial nominees and the House Judiciary Committee demonstrably disregarding evidence of serious judicial misconduct, the lives and liberties of this nation's citizens are at the mercy of judges who should not be on the bench in the first place and who grossly abuse their judicial powers after they get there, without the slightest fear of discipline, let alone removal.
+We look forward to testifying at upcoming hearings of your Subcommittee-which should be on issues of both federal judicial selection and federal judicial discipline.
+As the situation currently exists, with the Senate Judiciary Committee willfully disregarding its duties to scrutinize qualifications of judicial nominees and the House Judiciary Committee willfully disregarding evidence of serious judicial misconduct, the lives and liberties of this nation's citizens are at the mercy of judges who should not be on the bench in the first place and who grossly abuse their judicial powers without the slightest fear of discipline, let alone removal.